 Dong Phou Vieng National Protected Area (central Laos)

-When you think of ecotourism destination in Laos, the name Dong Phou Vieng National Protected Area is one of the most talked.
+When you think of an ecotourism destination in Laos, the name Dong Phou Vieng National Protected Area is one of the most talked about.
 Located in the Savannakhet province, in central Laos.

-The place was part of the Ho Chi Minh trail in the Vietnam war.
-Along the way it visible the destruction caused by US bombing of Laos during that time.
+The place was part of the Ho Chi Minh Trail in the Vietnam war.
+Along the way it visible the destruction caused by the US bombing of Laos during that time.

 The protected area is home to a large variety of animal species.
 Dense vegetation and rock formations with major mountain peaks can be found.
-Like other parks in Laos, there is abundance of animal species.
+Like other parks in Laos, there is an abundance of animal species.
 The gibbons, leaf monkeys, giant muntjac, jackal, tigers, pangolins, even python and king cobra.
-It possible to observe birds such as, different species of hornbill and vulture.
+It is possible to observe birds such as different species of hornbill and vulture.

-The Katang ethnic group live in the park.
+The Katang ethnic group lives in the park.
 You are welcome to stay with them and learn the local customs.

-The major treat to Dong Phou Vieng National Protected Area is environmental treats.
-Hunting and poaching of endangered species still present.
-Although, the government try to combat this, pangolin is one of the most treated animals.
+The major threat to Dong Phou Vieng National Protected Area is environmental threats.
+Hunting and poaching of endangered species are still present.
+Although the government tries to combat this, the pangolin is one of the most treated animals.

 The expansion of rice fields and destructive fishing practices not helping among the treats to natural habitats.

-Trekking is a major activity in the park like others national parks in Laos.
-Take you chance to the dense jungle or catch a boat on the Xebanghieng river.
+Trekking is a major activity in the park, like other national parks in Laos.
+Take your chance in the dense jungle or catch a boat on the Xebanghieng river.
 It’s a branch of the Mekong that flows through the heart of the protected area.

 Phou Daen Din National Protected Area (Phongsali – border with Vietnam)

 A large part of the Phou Den Din National Protected Area is uninhabited.
 At least by humans, because wildlife is reported.
-Here you can see gibbons, elephants, leopards, tigers, sun bears and even Asian black bears.
-The population of lesser fish eagles and crested kingfishers are also high.
+Here you can see gibbons, elephants, leopards, tigers, sun bears, and even Asian black bears.
+The population of lesser fish eagles and crested kingfishers is also high.

-Along the jungle path you will find small villages with some ethnic minorities.
-Within the area a three temple complexes and stone carvings are located.
+Along the jungle path, you will find small villages with some ethnic minorities.
+Within the area, three temple complexes and stone carvings are located.
 No in use, and the historical and cultural value is unknown.

 If you really want to visit this place you will have to consider taking the boat along the Nam Ou.
-Keep in mind it is risky as the river have rapids.
-From Phongsaly, you can reach by a short drive to Ban Hatxa and them a half day boat journey or a 2 days walk.
+Keep in mind it is risky as the river has rapids.
+From Phongsaly, you can reach by a short drive to Ban Hatxa and them a half-day boat journey or a 2 days walk.

 Phou Hin Poun National Protected Area (Khammuan)

-Before as known as Phou Hin Poun National Protected Area this place as Khammouane Limestone National Biodiversity Conservation Area.
+Before as known as Phou Hin Poun National Protected Area this place was Khammouane Limestone National Biodiversity Conservation Area.

 This is one of the most important protected areas in Laos.
-Mainly because, it is home to a number of rare newly discovered species.
-One of these discovers includes the Laotian rock rat, an unusual finding.
+Mainly because it is home to a number of rare newly discovered species.
+One of these discoveries includes the Laotian rock rat, an unusual finding.
 So, Phou Hin Poun National Protected Area is one of the most important national parks in Laos.

-It is estimated to lived a big variety of mammals, birds, reptiles, amphibians and fish.
-But, the most notable is the large number of bats, 41 species.
+It is estimated to live a big variety of mammals, birds, reptiles, amphibians, and fish.
+But, the most notable is a large number of bats, 41 species.
 Tam Houay Si cave is home to 22 species.

 Several villages offered overnight stay.
 It’s a great opportunity to know more about the people who live in this part of Laos.

 If you visit Phou Hin Poun National Protected Area you are also helping local communities.
-A bigger part of the income from guide tours, activities and overnight stay is to help local people.
+A bigger part of the income from guided tours, activities, and overnight stay is to help local people.

 Xe Pian National Protect Area (Salavan – border with Cambodia)